iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ConneR/[#005] Met an old friend in a new place.md

 COOL

 **Ewx_Data**<br>
-Both Master Colin and ROBO-san is so adorable lul
+Both Master Colin and ROBO\-san is so adorable lul

 **DiiR**<br>
 Not enough people know how to appreciate art